leanprover-community/blog/posts/simp-made-simple.md

 abbrev SimpM := ReaderT Simp.MethodsRef $ ReaderT Simp.Context $ StateRefT Simp.State MetaM
 ```

-TODO(Paul): maybe add a small recap about monads and how on should think about them?

-Let's go through these steps one by one, starting from `MetaM`.
+Let's go through these steps one by one.

-1) The monad `MetaM` is the core component of Lean's metaprogramming infrastructure.
-It captures information about the environment in which a (meta)program is called, contextual information (e.g. variables and declarations that have been declared locally, metavariables, etc).
-In particular, all tactics have access to the context provided by `MetaM`.
+1) The monad `MetaM`: we've seen what this is above!

 2) The first monad transformer application: `StateRefT Simp.State MetaM`.
 The idea here is the following: since the goal of the `SimpM` monad is to track the state of a `simp` call (i.e. what's happening, as the program runs), we need to capture more information than what `MetaM` gives us.
 Specifially, we want a monad that can track the state of what's happening via the following structure:
 ```